sabpdo/portfolio-sabpdo/docs/blogs/blog3.md

 __Usability__:

-Usability is a critical component of user interaction design, determining how easily and efficiently users can accomplish their goals within an application.

 #### Discoverability (first use):

 Spotify's user interface is relatively intuitive for new users, largely because it follows familiar patterns seen in other apps.
 For instance, Spotify borrows design conventions from other popular platforms like Apple Music, making it easier for users to navigate its functionality without prior instruction.
 New users can easily find key features like the search bar, playlists, and the home page, which are prominently displayed.